• Skip to primary navigation

 • Cut cleaned pork into cube size pieces.
 Marinate pork with ingredients listed under marination.
 Add 2 tablespoon of water to this and cook covered till the pork is done.
 In a regular pan, it might take around 45 minutes.
 In pressure cooker, it would be done in 1-2 whistles.
 In the authentic preparation, it's cooked in a regular pan.
 Refer notes on tips about best pork cuts that suit this recipe.

 • Now add cooked pork and fried coconut pieces/ powdered grated coconut prepared in step 3.
 Adjust salt.
-Cook on low flame for around 15 - 20 minutes.
+Cook on a low flame for around 15 - 20 minutes.
 If required, add oil in between.
-Stir it until it becomes black in color.
-Enjoy with rice 🙂
+Stir it until it becomes black.

 Notes